robstave/Meowcards/cards/rest/rest.md

 ### Front
 Which status code should be returned when none of the representations match the Accept header?

-A) 400 Bad Request
+- A. 400 Bad Request
-B) 406 Not Acceptable
+- B. 406 Not Acceptable
-C) 415 Unsupported Media Type
+- C. 415 Unsupported Media Type
-D) 422 Unprocessable Entity
+- D. 422 Unprocessable Entity

 ### Back
 **Correct Answer**: B